 The Android-focused website claims to have obtained a white Google Nexus 4 unit at Google’s recent showcase event.
 Such a device has been rumoured – and even pictured – a couple of times since the turn of the year.

 The real point of interest here is that the new Nexus 4 unit was apparently running Android 4.3.
-If true, it suggests that Google deliberately chose not to focus on its new Android OS during Google I/O. That's an unusual move.

 According to the report, Google intentionally bumped the new version of Android because it wanted to prove that it could make meaningful changes to its services and APIs without changing the operating system itself.